 - If you’re a music enthusiast, you may have read biographies about musicians you love, watched The Voice, and saw Coco or The Greatest Showman.

-- If you are all about social media, you may include the show Catfish, an episode from a show that depicted the implementation of social media, and YouTubers you follow.
+- If you are all about social media, you may include the show Catfish, an episode from a show that depicted the implementation of social media.

 A Doll’s House, Macbeth, Walden, Jane Eyre, Catcher in the Rye, Heart of Darkness, Beowulf, Grendel, Othello, Antigone, Pride and Prejudice, The Glass Menagerie, The Scarlet Letter, “Self-Reliance,” “Invictus,” Malala’s speech to UN Youth Takeover, “A Modest Proposal”